 Examples of Ruby solutions that use multiple processes:

-Resque: A Redis-backed Ruby library for making background jobs, inserting them on multiple queues, and process them later.
+- Rescue: A Redis-backed Ruby library for making background jobs, inserting them on multiple queues, and process them later.

-Unicorn: AN protocol server for Rack applications designed to solely serve quick shoppers on low-latency, high-bandwidth connections and profit of options in Unix/Unix-like kernels.
+- Unicorn: AN protocol server for Rack applications designed to solely serve quick shoppers on low-latency, high-bandwidth connections and profit of options in Unix/Unix-like kernels.

 Examples of Ruby solutions that use multithreading:

-Sidekiq: A full-featured backgrounding framework for Ruby.
+- Sidekiq: A full-featured backgrounding framework for Ruby.
 It aims to be easy to integrate with any trendy Rails application and far higher performance than different existing solutions.

-Puma: A Ruby internet server engineered for concurrency.
+- Puma: A Ruby internet server engineered for concurrency.